CawaAlreadyTaken/uni.advanced_programming.project/doc/stuff_to_do.md

 Coding:
 - [ ] Refactor client,server,drone code + comments (wendelin)
-- [ ] Implement the logic for a client to send a packet in the network, test it. (federico)
 - [X] Implement the logic for a client to handle the network discovery protocol.
 - [ ] Implement logic for drones to handle messages from simulation controller (crash is missing) (nathan)
 - [ ] Implement Acks for Clients and Servers (nathan)